 - ❖ If the new investment manager engagement also involves the recommended termination of an existing manager, Staff and the consultant will develop and report to the Board on the reasons, timeline and plan for terminating the existing engagement, and transitioning the assets from the outgoing manager to the incoming manager.
 The Board will take action on the recommended termination. - If Staff and the consultant determine that it would be advisable to physically re-balance the portfolio at the same time as making the investment manager structure changes, Staff and consultant will prepare a report for the Board outlining the recommended physical re-balancing and why it is necessary and appropriate.
-The Board will take action on the recommended physical re-balancing. - Upon approval by the Board: (a) the new investment engagement will be finalized and the necessary documentation executed; (b) the engagement with the outgoing manager will be terminated; and (c) the transition plan, and any necessary physical re-balancing, will be implemented. - Staff and the consultant will report to the Board when the manager structure changes and any necessary re-balancing have been completed, along with an analysis of the costs associated with the transition.
+The Board will take action on the recommended physical re-balancing. - Upon approval by the Board: (a) the new investment engagement will be finalized and the necessary documentation executed; (b) the engagement with the outgoing manager will be terminated; and (c) the transition plan, and any necessary physical re-balancing, will be implemented. - SCERS' Board President or Chief Executive Officer are authorized to execute any and all documents which may reasonably be required to complete a new investment engagement, to terminate an engagement with an outgoing manager, and to effectuate a transition of assets on behalf of SCERS. - Staff and the consultant will report to the Board when the manager structure changes and any necessary re-balancing have been completed, along with an analysis of the costs associated with the transition.